-- Students will be able to participate in art, music, and computer classes and will be divided in smaller groups as necessary to maintain adequate social distancing.
-Materials and equipment will be sanitized between classes or will be separated out in individual supply boxes. - The music program will be modified due to the state's current prohibition of singing and "blowing wind instruments." - Initially, the Spanish teacher will give Spanish instruction in the homeroom classrooms. - The school will ensure adequate supplies for each student to minimize sharing of high touch materials to the extent possible.
+Students will be able to participate in art, music, and computer classes and will be divided in smaller groups as necessary to maintain adequate social distancing.
+Materials and equipment will be sanitized between classes or will be separated out in individual supply boxes.

+- The music program will be modified to comply with state recommendations. - Initially, the Spanish teacher will give Spanish instruction in the homeroom classrooms. - The school will ensure adequate supplies for each student to minimize sharing of high touch materials to the extent possible.